logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-alerts.md

 Complete the alert by following the steps to [define your alert condition](/user-guide/infrastructure-monitoring/alerts.html#define-alert-conditions), and [add details to your alert](/user-guide/infrastructure-monitoring/alerts.html#add-details-for-your-alert).

-### Contact Points – define your notification endpoint
+### Contact points – define your notification endpoint

 Once the alert is running, it's time to define your notifications endpoint.
 You can choose between common alerting endpoints, including Slack, PagerDuty, Gmail, OpsGenie, and more.